DearJackie/GVim/README.md

    -i namefile: browse through files listed in "namefile" instead of "cscope.files"
    -d: Don't update the cross-references
 3).
 Add the database connection to Vim: ":cs add cscope.out", check the connection status using: ":cs show" 4).
 Once a scope connection is established, make queries to cscope in Vim: ":cs find <type> <symbol>".
-This can be mapped to shortcut keys("cscope_maps.vim" does this).
 5). " Ctrl - T " to go back to previous one.